Playbook note

 • Operator and officer interfaces with cleaner evidence outputs.

-• A roadmap for what should stay advisory versus what should become infrastructure.
+• A roadmap for what stays advisory versus what becomes infrastructure.

 Name the bottleneck

-Start with the exact workflow that is too slow, too manual, too fragile, or too expensive for the next stage of scale.
+Start with the workflow that is too slow, too manual, or too expensive for the next stage of scale.

 Map the decision boundary

-Separate deterministic tasks from senior operator judgment and officer sign-off before tooling choices are made.
+Separate deterministic tasks from senior judgment and officer sign-off before tooling decisions.

 Define the evidence object